xrettle/WFGY/Polaris/README.md

 ## Seven Millennium Problems — Solved Together

+This is the flagship claim of WFGY 5.0.

-This is not seven separate demos.
+Not seven separate demos.
+Not seven unrelated tricks.
-This is not a static replay package.
+Not a static replay package.
-This is not a marketing summary.

-This is one engine.
+**One engine.**
-One underlying logic.
+**One underlying logic.**
-One simultaneous attack on all seven Millennium Problems.
+**One simultaneous attack on all seven Millennium Problems.**

 WFGY 5.0 is the Fifth-Dimension Engine used to shoot the underlying route logic behind the Seven Millennium Problems result.